 Thorium reactors are based on the thorium fuel cycle and use thorium 232 as a fertile material.
 During the fuel burning, thorium 232 transforms into a fissile uranium 233.
-Unlike natural uranium, natural thorium contains only trace amounts of fissile material (such as thorium 231), which are insufficient to initiate and sustain nuclear chain reaction.
+Unlike natural uranium, natural thorium contains only trace amounts of fissile material (such as thorium 231), which are insufficient to initiate and sustain a nuclear chain reaction.
 Therefore, additional fissile material is necessary to initiate the fuel cycle.

-According to proponents, the thorium fuel cycle offers several potential advantages over a uranium fuel cycle, including thorium’s greater abundance, better physical and nuclear properties (e.g., lower capture-to-fission ratio for thermal neutrons), reduced plutonium and actinide production, and better resistance to nuclear weapons proliferation when used in traditional light water reactors.
+According to proponents, the thorium fuel cycle offers several potential advantages over a uranium fuel cycle, including thorium’s greater abundance, better physical and nuclear properties (e.g., the lower capture-to-fission ratio for thermal neutrons), reduced plutonium and actinide production, and better resistance to nuclear weapons proliferation when used in traditional light water reactors.

 Thorium – Fuel Breeding

 232Th is the predominant isotope of natural thorium.
 If this fertile material is loaded in the nuclear reactor, the nuclei of 232Th absorb a neutron and become nuclei of 233Th.
 The half-life of 233Th is approximately 21.8 minutes.
 233Th decays (negative beta decay) to 233Pa (protactinium), whose half-life is 26.97 days.
-233Pa decays (negative beta decay) to 233U, that is very good fissile material.
-On the other hand proposed reactor designs must attempt to physically isolate the protactinium from further neutron capture before beta decay can occur.
+233Pa decays (negative beta decay) to 233U, a very good fissile material.
+On the other hand, proposed reactor designs must attempt to physically isolate the protactinium from further neutron capture before beta decay can occur.

 What is Thorium

-Thorium is a naturally-occurring chemical element with atomic number 90 which means there are 90 protons and 90 electrons in the atomic structure.
+Thorium is a naturally-occurring chemical element with atomic number 90, which means there are 90 protons and 90 electrons in the atomic structure.
 The chemical symbol for thorium is Th.
-Thorium was discovered in 1828 by norwegian mineralogist Morten Thrane Esmark.
-Joens Jakob Berzelius, the swedish chemist, named it after Thor, the Norse god of thunder.
+Thorium was discovered in 1828 by Norwegian mineralogist Morten Thrane Esmark.
+Joens Jakob Berzelius, the Swedish chemist, named it after Thor, the Norse god of thunder.

 See also: Conversion Factor